Elections

 Nomination Papers

-Nomination papers are available in the Town Clerk's office on the first Wednesday in August for seats on the Town Council, the Scarborough Sanitary Board of Trustees and the Portland Water District Trustee.
-All nomination papers must be returned to the Town Clerk's office by close of business on the first Wednesday of September (Not less than 25 and not more than 100 signatures of qualified registered voters can sign the nomination papers for the Town Council and the Scarborough Sanitary District; for the Portland Water District Trustee - Not less than 35, but not more that 50 signatures of qualified registered voters can sign the nomination papers).
+Nomination papers for the Town Council and the Scarborough Sanitary Board of Trustees become available the first Wednesday in August and must be returned to the Town Clerk's office by close of business on the first Wednesday of September (Not less than 25 and not more than 100 signatures of qualified registered voters can sign the nomination papers).

 If you have any questions, please contact the Town Clerk's Office at 207-730-4020.